Crackdown on risk hits Barclays, Deutsche

 To meet the new target, Britain's third-largest bank by market value said it would tap shareholders for 5.8 billion pounds, shrink its loan book by 65-80 billion pounds and sell 2 billion pounds' worth of bonds, sending its shares sliding over 7 percent.

-Tougher rules on risk can discourage lending, and Britain's business minister accused the Bank of England last week of holding back economic recovery by imposing higher capital requirements.
+Tougher rules on risk discourage banks from lending, and Britain's business minister last week accused the country's central bank of holding back economic recovery by imposing higher capital levels on banks.

-Standard Life, one of the biggest investors in Barclays and the UK stock market, criticised regulators for a "lack of stability or consistency".

-The regulatory regime "appears both capricious and hostile to banks and is in consequence raising the cost of capital for the banking sector," said David Cumming, head of equities at Standard Life Investments.

-In the euro zone, national regulators are pushing banks to get their houses in order before the European Central Bank takes over direct supervision of the bloc's largest banks next year.
+In the euro zone, national regulators are pushing banks to get their houses in order in anticipation of the European Central Bank taking over direct supervision of the bloc's largest banks next year.

-Fitch rating agency said on Tuesday that Italian mid-sized banks are likely to have to raise more equity to offset capital pressure because of a deep recession and rising bad debts.
-The Bank of Italy has already extended inspections of bad loans at 20 of the country's banks.

 Deutsche Bank (DBKGn.DE), which has already raised around 5 billion euros in new debt and equity, said it had earmarked an additional 250 billion euros in assets, roughly equivalent to the annual economic output of Denmark, that could be cut to meet new bank safety rules.

-Its shares closed down 3.9 percent, underperforming the European banking index .SX7P, which slipped 0.24 percent.
+Its shares were down 4 percent at 1245 GMT, underperforming the European banking index, which was down 0.4 percent.

-In addition to pressure on capital, European investment banks are involved in a number of regulatory inquiries including a global investigation into manipulation of benchmark interest rates and the mis-selling of mortgage-backed bonds in the United States.
+In addition to pressure on capital, European investment banks are also in the cross-hairs of a number of regulatory probes including a global investigation into manipulation of benchmark interest rates and the mis-selling of mortgage-backed bonds in the United States.

 In Frankfurt, Deutsche Bank set aside an extra 630 million euros to cover claims and settlements, causing it to miss quarterly profit expectations.

-Even when banks settle with regulators, they still face further lawsuits from other parties.
+Even when banks settle with regulators, they still face further lawsuits from other aggrieved parties.

 Barclays also set aside another 2 billion pounds to cover compensation claims arising from mis-sold products in Britain.